How to Deal with Passive Aggressive Colleagues

 Here are 3 key areas that that we will cover below that will guide you in your efforts to support someone who has lost a friend or family member to suicide: Being a good listener, the do’s and don’ts of what to say, and warning signs to look out for.

-How do I be a good listener?
+How do I be a good listener to a grieving person?

-One of the most helpful things you can do is to simply lend a listening ear.
-This means to sit with the grieving person and listen to their feelings in a non-judgemental manner without imposing your personal opinions.
+One of the most helpful things you can do for a grieving person is to simply lend a listening ear.
+This means to sit with him/her and listen to their feelings in a non-judgemental manner without imposing your personal opinions.
 Do not try to problem solve either.

 ACTIVE LISTENING is a great way of doing so!

 While our conversation partner is still speaking, we often get caught up in trying to formulate our response.
 A consequence of this is that we end up failing to fully grasp and understand what the other person is trying to convey.
-Instead of trying to find the right words, it is more important to let the person express themselves and share with you the nature of the loss.
-Here are some useful tips on being a good active listener:
+Instead of trying to find the right words, it is more important to let the grieving person express themselves and share with you the nature of the loss.
+Here are some useful tips on being a good active listener to a grieving person:

 • Accept all feelings.
-Let the person know that is okay for them to cry in front of you, break down, scream, or even laugh.
+Let him/her know that is okay for them to cry in front of you, break down, scream, or even laugh.
 They may be struggling with a whole array of new and even conflicting emotions like guilt, despair, blame, anger, and regret.
 These can be uncomfortable emotions, but it is better to let them out rather than bottling it up.
 Accept the emotions that they are experiencing and know that it will pass.
 There is no correct way to feel about loss.
 Ultimately, the person should feel free to express their feelings in a space that is free of judgement, argument, or criticism.

 • Silence is okay.
 Be prepared for moments of awkward silences.
 Do not force the person to speak if they are not ready to.
 Instead, be willing to be present and show that you are ready to listen when they are ready to speak.